scala/scala3/docs/docs/reference/features-classification.md

 Only a few programs should require changes, but some necessary changes might be non-local (as in the case of restrictions to implicit scope).

-## New Features
+## New Constructs

 These are additions to the language that make it more powerful or pleasant to use.

  - [Enums](https://dotty.epfl.ch/docs/reference/enums/enums.html) provide concise syntax for enumerations and [algebraic data types](https://dotty.epfl.ch/docs/reference/enums/adts.html).
- - [Auto Parameter Tupling](https://dotty.epfl.ch/docs/reference/other-new-features/auto-parameter-tupling.html) avoid having to use `case` for tupled parameter destructuring.
+ - [Parameter Untupling](https://dotty.epfl.ch/docs/reference/other-new-features/parameter-untupling.html) avoids having to use `case` for tupled parameter destructuring.
- - [Named Type Arguments](https://dotty.epfl.ch/docs/reference/other-new-features/named-typeargs.html) generalize named parameters, providing the ability to define a partial list of type arguments.
  - [Dependent Function Types](https://dotty.epfl.ch/docs/reference/new-types/dependent-function-types.html) generalize dependent methods to dependent function values and types.
- - [Polymorphic Function Types](https://github.com/lampepfl/dotty/pull/4672) generalize polymorphic methods to dependent function values and types (proposed, not fully implemented).
+ - [Polymorphic Function Types](https://github.com/lampepfl/dotty/pull/4672) generalize polymorphic methods to dependent function values and types. _Current status_: There is a proposal, and a prototype implementation, but the implementation has not been finalized or merged yet.
  - [Kind Polymorphism](https://dotty.epfl.ch/docs/reference/other-new-features/kind-polymorphism.html) allows the definition of operators working equally on types and type constructors.

 **Status: mixed**